A Scandi-Style Kitchen with Mid-Century & Italian Cues in Brooklyn

 Removing walls to create space in the kitchen

-Melissa worked with her interior designer, Danielle Herman of Persephone’s Spring, and a Sweeten general contractor to open up the space.
+Melissa worked with her interior designer, Danielle Herman of Persephone’s Spring, and a Sweeten general contractor to establish a kitchen plan and open up the space.
 The walls blocking the kitchen off from the living area were the first to go.
 Fortunately, the impact was instant: the room immediately brightened up.
 To take advantage of the newfound light, she chose a mix of materials, including matte concrete floor and counters, to balance out the stainless steel appliances.
 “The goal was to reflect and refract the natural light,” Melissa shared.
 White Ikea cabinets and floating shelves contribute to the airy and spacious look.

 A new peninsula offers additional seating while a built-in nook holds mugs, trinkets, and books.
 The location of the appliances remained as-is, but without the walls, the cook space revealed a better flow.